 Voice selection: Male vs. Female

-Choose a voice that matches the on-screen actor to maintain realism and lip-sync believability.- Match appearance: If the actor presents as female, choose a female voice; if male, choose a male voice.
+- Match appearance: If the actor presents as female, choose a female voice; if male, choose a male voice.

 - Context matters: For narration over b‑roll, you can choose any voice; for talking-head shots, match gender and tone to the actor.